- Practice Areas

 If another physician with the same or similar education and training would prescribe the same or similar care to a patient in the same or similar conditions, it is considered accepted medical standard practice.

-There are typical four elements that must be meant in order to bring a medical malpractice lawsuit.
-Those elements include:
+There are four elements that must be met in order to bring a medical malpractice lawsuit.
+Those elements are: